 If you're searching for the best budget short throw projector, we've covered all angles to provide you with the following recommendations.

-Projectors are able to replicate a cinema quality image in the comfort of your own home, and possessing a high resolution image is crucial for gaming, as well as movie and video streaming.
+Projectors are able to replicate cinema-quality picture in the comfort of your own home, which is great because possessing a high-resolution image is crucial for gaming, as well as movie and video streaming.

-The power of a projector is measured in lumens, with a standard range seeing a minimum of 1000 for cheaper budget options, all the way up to 5000 for the more expensive, high-quality models.
-Generally, you will be aiming to judge a short throw projector's power based off its resolution.
+The power of a projector is measured in lumens, with a standard range seeing a minimum of 1000 for cheaper budget options, all the way up to 5000 for more expensive, high-quality models.
+Generally, you will be aiming to judge a short throw projector's power based on its resolution.